Time and prepositions

 I will keep eating until I am full.

-To talk about how long,
+To talk about how long: for

 I have been working for 7 hours.